M5600 HPHT Rheometer

 The application software, M5600 PC, includes powerful database tools for searching, categorizing, and comparing test results.
 The search criteria can include any test result parameter, including additives, descriptions, or other details.
 M5600 PC also allows you to overlap as many test charts as you like.
 Each test chart will display with customized graphics to differentiate it from other tests

-Patented design & detailed engineering lead to highly consistent data
+Patented hardware design & detailed engineering lead to highly consistent data

 The unique hardware and software design of the M5600 enable it to produce test results that are extremely repeatable, because process errors and other complications are eliminated by the robust and innovative configuration of hardware and software.
 By removing contamination and other interference from the test environment, the M5600 test results reflect the properties of the test fluid instead of the properties of the testing hardware.